-In two earlier blogs, we talked about the adrenal gland, and the two diseases that arise from the overproduction or underproduction of cortisol, Addison’s disease and Cushing’s disease.
-Let’s bring the focus today to a different gland--the thyroid gland.
+In two other blogs, we talked about the adrenal gland, and the two diseases that arise from the overproduction or underproduction of cortisol, Addison’s disease, and Cushing’s disease.
+Let’s bring the focus today to a different gland: the thyroid gland.
 As is the case with the adrenal gland, the thyroid can also produce too much or too little hormone, which has ramifications to the health of our beloved pets.

 Your veterinarian can find low thyroid levels on routine blood work, but will likely need to run an additional blood test to confirm the disease.
-Having pet insurance from Petplan, which not only covers treatment but also diagnostics and exam fees for ill or injured pets, can help pet parents deal with the costs that come with additional testing.
+If your pet develops this condition, having comprehensive dog insurance (which not only covers treatment but also diagnostics and exam fees for ill or injured pets) can help you deal with the costs that come with additional testing.

 Luckily, hypothyroidism is usually easily controlled by giving an oral thyroid supplement daily.
 Once your dog is diagnosed with hypothyroidism, he will need to be treated for life.

-- Surgery: In this case, the one of both of the affected thyroid glands are surgically removed.
+Surgery: In this case, the affected thyroid gland is surgically removed.
 Treatment is generally permanent, but there are a few potential complications.

 There are advantages and disadvantages associated with each treatment option.
 If your cat is diagnosed with hyperthyroidism, you and your veterinarian will discuss the best treatment option for your family.